Kushy0814/COVision/README.md

-# COVision: CNN for Classification of COVID-19 and Non-Viral Pneumonia Using CTs
+# COVision: Convolutional Neural Network for Classification of COVID-19 and Non-Viral Pneumonia Using Chest CT Scans